Bookkeeping & Accounting

 Cost Accounting 1

-On completion of this module students will have a basic knowledge of cost accounting and will have acquired the skills to identify and allocate costs to the production process from a stock
+Students will gain a basic knowledge of cost accounting and will have acquired the skills to identify and allocate costs to the production process from a stock

 valuation, profit measurement and decision making perspective.